It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 Nissan launched a successful email marketing campaign that took into consideration when people purchased and what they purchased.
-They highlighted new products and important milestones like when their customers were due for an oil change.
+It highlighted new products and important milestones like when their customers were due for an oil change.

 B2B buyers are a different species.
 They’re not as price sensitive.
 When your product saves the business money, time, or earns money then it’s worth it.
 Price is secondary.

 What they’ll be evaluating is how much it’ll affect their current workflow and how hard it is to implement.